-Whether you have your own consulting business or work for a consulting company, this is a job that will have you traveling nationwide, if not globally.
+Whether you have your own consulting business or work for a consulting company, this is a job that will require traveling nationwide, if not globally.
 Companies turn to consultants for many different reasons, yet all have the same end goal, to fix specific problems within their organization.
 How much consultants travel really depends on how business solutions are managed and executed, and how well client relationships are maintained.
 But business travel is almost always part of the package, since it can be impractical to conduct this kind of work virtually.
 Consultants have to meet with people face-to-face and observe the operations in person in order to give their advice on how the company can improve.

 Even though sales representatives may have experienced a slowdown in their travel activities in 2020, they’ve come to realize that nothing beats face-to-face when a deal needs to get done.
-As we highlighted in another Atlas article, salespeople are running into some roadblocks with virtual meetings, with more clients canceling on them with little notice.
+As we highlighted in another Atlas article, salespeople are running into some roadblocks with virtual meetings, with more clients canceling them with little notice.
 So they are eager to get back to traveling like they used to.

 With a lot of employees still working from home and not being asked to report to the office anytime soon, some are realizing that they can do their work from just about anywhere with a strong Wi-Fi connection.
 To escape the crowded urban life, a number of city-dwellers fled to more rural areas, setting up a temporary office in a long-stay accommodation.
 But if you really want to explore the world, a number of countries are offering “remote working” visas.

 For instance, Caribbean islands such as Bermuda, Barbados, Aruba, and Grand Cayman are offering visas to remote workers for up to one or two years to those who can prove they make a certain income.
-In Europe, Estonia, Germany, and the Czech Republic have long-term visas available to remote workers as well as freelancers, while Portugal and Spain’s programs welcome mainly freelancers.
+In Europe, Estonia, Germany, and the Czech Republic have long-term visas available to remote workers as well as freelancers, while Portugal and Spain’s corporate travel programs welcome mainly freelancers.

 Of course, if this is seriously something you’re considering, it’s important to get your company’s blessing first.
 In some fields, there may be some legal and tax implications if you are doing business abroad.